zemadi/CycleSafe_deploy/readme.md

+##React.js Instructions

+HTML templates will only ever read from `/static/js`. `/static/jsx` should only be used for developing the React files.
+[JSX](http://facebook.github.io/react/docs/jsx-in-depth.html) allows you to define views with HTML syntax right in your Javascript.
+They are not strings, but rather actual markup.
+After writing your .jsx file in the `/jsx`, you must compile it to Javascript.

+###Compiling JSX to Javascript

+`npm install -g react-tools`
+Note: React does not have any node dependencies of any kind.
+The compiler is just distributed via npm.

+Then, `cd` into the `/static` directory and run:

+`jsx -x jsx jsx js --no-cache-dir`

+Explanation of command in order:

+`-x jsx` specifies that the files to be compiled will have a `.jsx` extension

+`jsx` the directory of all the JSX files (input)

+`js`  the directory of all the Js files (output)

+`--no-cache-dir` the program uses some sort of cache optimization without this flag, but it also creates unnecessary files.

 ** Notes:**
  This is the CycleSafe_deploy project, found here: https://github.com/zemadi/CycleSafe_deploy (python/django)
  It is a reimplementation of this project: https://github.com/zemadi/CycleSafe (groovy/rails)